What is a risk management plan? A plan to identify, assess, evaluate, control, mitigate, and monitor risk.

 The risk appetite is typically determined by considering risks with a “very high” score or more than a few “high” scores.
 Additional consultation is required if the business may be at risk of failure.

-Managing risks is integral to running a business; software like GetRiskManager can help keep tabs on them.
+Managing risks is integral to running a business, and software like GetRiskManager can help monitor them.
 The GetRiskManager dashboard includes tools to calculate the business’s health, identify potential problems early on, and help decide how to address them best.

 Maintaining a Risk Management Plan: Best Practices